Building design in the circular economy

 Summary

-The class introduces the concept of circular economy and its applications to building design, with a focus on design for disassembly, reuse, and life-cycle assessment (LCA).
-The class develops a critical mindset and provides ready-to-use techniques.
+The class introduces the concept of circular economy and its applications to building design, with a focus on design with reused components, design for disassembly, and life-cycle assessment.
+The class develops critical thinking skills over and above theoretical and technical inputs.

 Content